 Ride for Kids - Old Grey Dutch Nomad

 Ton, the Old Dutch Grey Nomad, will be riding from Darwin to Adelaide for the Childhood Cancer Association.
-Farewell him in Darwin on the 13th of August, encourage him along the way, or welcome him when he arrives in Adelaide in September.
+Farewell him in Darwin on the 13th of August, encourage him along the way, or welcome him when he arrives in Adelaide in September on 14 September.

 G'day, let me introduce myself.